Gouden Ganzenveer

 The Gouden Ganzenveer ("Golden goose quill") is a Dutch cultural award initiated in 1955, given annually to a person or organization of great significance to the written and printed word.
 Recipients are selected by an academy of people from the cultural, political, scientific, and corporate world.
 Members meet once a year; the winner is announced each year in January and honored in April.
 From 1995 to 1998 the award was granted by the Koninklijke Nederlandse Uitgeversbond, the Royal Dutch Organization of Publishers; since 2000, it is granted by a separate organization.

+Since 2022, the Gouden Ganzerveer laureate awards the Jonge Veer ("Young Quill") to a person under 35 who has made an outstanding contribution to the Dutch language.
+The first recipient was Nina Polak, who was nominated by Nelleke Noordervliet.

 Recipients

+The Gouden Ganzenveer

 Note: some years the award was not given.